Matir/wrongbaud.github.io/_posts/2019-10-07-router-teardown.md

 2. Silk screen labeling
 3. Unused pads / jumpers on the PCB

 So what do headers look like?
 What are vias?
-Below are some example images of what they typically look like and after looking at these you'll notice something very similar on our board!
+Below are some example images of what they typically look like and after looking at these you'll notice something very similar on our board

 ![EXAMPLE_1](https://wrongbaud.github.io/assets/img/EXAMPLE_1.jpeg)

 ![EXAMPLE_1](https://wrongbaud.github.io/assets/img/EXAMPLE_2.png)

-Looking at our board we can see some headers that look very similar, now we need to inspect them, but first it might help to learn a little more about what a UART actually is!
+Looking at our board we can see some headers that look very similar, now we need to inspect them, but first it might help to learn a little more about what a UART actually is

 ![SERIAL_1](https://wrongbaud.github.io/assets/img/SERIAL_1.jpg)